Ballston–Hunting Point Line: Later Changes

 Outside of the changes of the 10B, WMATA is also proposing to add a new MetroExtra route, the 10X, to operate alongside the 10B.
-The new 10X will operate on limited stop, bring faster service from the 10B during peak-hours.
-Unlike the 10B, the 10X will not operate via the neighborhood of Nauck, Shirlington, Mount Vernon Avenue and Braddock Road station, however, it brings in service via Jefferson Davis Highway (now Richmond Highway).
+The new 10X will operate on limited stop, bringing faster service from the 10B during peak hours.
+Unlike the 10B, the 10X will not operate via the neighborhood of Nauck, Shirlington, Mount Vernon Avenue, and Braddock Road station, however, it brings in service via Jefferson Davis Highway (now Richmond Highway).

-The reason why WMATA planned these changes was to make the 10B reliable, and to reduce travel times travel towards Ballston–MU station.
+The reason why WMATA planned these changes was to make the 10B reliable and to reduce travel times towards Ballston–MU station.
 The 10X would make the line more reliable, when there is faster service on Glebe Road.

-March 2014 changes

 On March 30, 2014, the 10B was rerouted back to South Glebe Road, where it originally operated before December 30, 2001.
 Service to Arna Valley is provided by Arlington Transit route 87.
 These changes also occurred to reduce redundancy with ART 87.

-June 2016 changes

-On June 26, 2016, all late night short 10B trips was converted to full route trips to adjust travel times of the route.
+On June 26, 2016, all late-night short 10B trips were converted to full route trips to adjust the travel times of the route.
 The 10B will no longer end at Washington Street and Pendleton Street on late nights, and will continue to operate until Hunting point.

-December 2018 changes

-Due to the West Glebe Road bridge construction, service will be rerouted through Interstate 395 on December 30, 2018.
+Due to the West Glebe Road bridge construction, service was rerouted through Interstate 395 on December 30, 2018.
 Route 10B no longer operates through Parkfairfax.

+During the COVID-19 pandemic, Route 10B began operating on its Saturday schedule beginning on March 16, 2020.
+However beginning on March 18, 2020, the route was further reduced to operate on its Sunday schedule.
+Also beginning on March 21, 2020, weekend service was suspended.
+On August 23, 2020, Route 10B full service was restored.

+Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays.
+Full weekday service resumed on February 7, 2022.

+As part of WMATA's Better Bus Redesign taking place on June 29, 2025, the 10B was renamed into the A12, taking the route number from the former Martin Luther King Jr. Highway Line.